AcheronProject/AcheronDocs/docs/reset_article_1/reset_article_1.md

   <figcaption><b> Figure 4. </b> Implementation of the vanilla reset circuit in the Blue Pill feathboards using a jumper and a push button.</figcaption>
 </figure>

-The vanilla circuit of figure 1 can be modified just a little bit to make it more reliable, by addding a 100R resistor in series with the nRST button to avoid fast voltage changes in its capacitor and adding a little 100n capacitor to BOOT0 to avoid any fast transients, since it is a CMOS-type input.
+The vanilla circuit of figure 1 can be modified just a little bit to make it more reliable, by adding a 100R resistor in series with the nRST button to avoid fast voltage changes in its capacitor and adding a little 100n capacitor to BOOT0 to avoid any fast transients, since it is a CMOS-type input.

 <figure>
   <img src="../../images/reset_article/vanilla_reset_gondo.svg" width="400" align="middle"/>